learn-co-curriculum/dsc-correlation-covariance/README.md

 ## Introduction

 In this lesson, you'll learn how the **variance** of a random variable is used to calculate **covariance** and **correlation** as key measures used in statistics to find causal relationships between random variables.
 Based on these measures, you can find out if two variables are associated with each other, and to what extent.
-This lesson will help you develop a conceptual understanding, necessary calculations and some precautions while using these measures.
+This lesson will help you develop a conceptual understanding, necessary calculations, and some precautions while using these measures.

 ## Objectives